MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/Step-5--Configure-Group-Policy-Settings-for-Automatic-Updates.md

 -   [Automatic WakeUp Policy](#BKMK_Comp5c)

 #### <a name="BKMK_Comp5a"></a>Automatic Maintenance Activation Boundary
-This policy enables you to configure the ‚ÄúAutomatic Maintenance activation boundary‚Äù setting.
+This policy enables you to configure the ìAutomatic Maintenance activation boundaryî setting.

 The maintenance activation boundary is the daily scheduled time at which Automatic Maintenance starts.